luvuong-le/100-days-of-code/log.md

 Worked on delete (with a custom context menu) and add functionality

 Gotta put this project on hold for a little bit because of other priorities 😦

+# Day 73 - 74: 21st and 22nd of June 2020

+Worked on an interesting coding challenge that was given to me

+Got some good practice with creating CLIs with NodeJS after having not done it for a long time 👌